st3v3nhunt/starter-node-repo/README.md

 ## Running the application

-The application is Dockerised and can be run via `docker` or `docker compose` commands.
+The application is Dockerised and can be run via `docker` or `docker-compose` commands.
 The easiest option is to use the `docker-compose` files and run the application via `docker-compose up --build`.
 Alternatively, the same can be achieved by building the image and running it with docker: